MicrosoftLearning/MS-4002-Prepare-security-and-compliance-to-support-Microsoft-365-Copilot/Instructions/Labs/LAB_AK_01_Lab4_Ex1_Implement Sensitivity labels.md

 4. The **Microsoft Azure Information Protection** wizard will open.
 If the wizard does not display on the desktop, select the icon for the wizard on the taskbar to display the wizard.

-5. In the wizard, on the **Install the **Microsoft Purview Information Protection client**** window that appears, select the **I acknowledge that the AIP Add-in for Office will be uninstalled (required)** check, and clear (uncheck) the **Help improve Microsoft Purview Information Protection by sending usage statistics to Microsoft** check box.
+5. In the wizard, on the **Install the Microsoft Purview Information Protection client** window that appears, select the **I acknowledge that the AIP Add-in for Office will be uninstalled (required)** check, and clear (uncheck) the **Help improve Microsoft Purview Information Protection by sending usage statistics to Microsoft** check box.
 Then select the **I agree** button.

 6. Once the installation is complete, select **Close**.

-You have successfully installed the Azure Information Protection Unified Label client on the LON-CL1 VM.
+You have successfully installed the **Microsoft Purview Information Protection client** on the LON-CL1 VM.

 ### Task 2 – Enable sensitivity labels for files in SharePoint and OneDrive